OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

 Pertains inclusively to the Documentation operations.

 ##### CODE
-If it's not any of the above three then it's probably some other Code releated issue and it should clearly describe what it is affecting in a comment.
+If it's not any of the above three then it's probably some other Code related issue and it should clearly describe what it is affecting in a comment.

 ---